jeremycaine/mnist-image-ibm-ce/README.md

 The MNIST Image dataset has been provided in an easy-to-use CSV format.
 You can get them [here](https://www.kaggle.com/datasets/oddrationale/mnist-in-csv).

 The original Yann LeCun MNIST database site is [here](http://yann.lecun.com/exdb/mnist/) but the data formatting is considered not for beginners.

+The code to build and train this Deep Learning model - a Convolutional Neural Net (CNN) - is taken from [this Red Hat tutorial](https://developers.redhat.com/learn/openshift-data-science/how-create-tensorflow-model)

 ## Local Apple Mac on Metal
 For those using Apple Macbook and M1 chip you need to setup Tensorflow accordingly.